-It is not advisable to allow any earth dam to dry out.
+Do not allow any earth dam to dry out.
 The integrity of the wall can be compromised and failure may well result at the next fill.

-Nutrients from areas intensively used by stock or from excessive fertlizer (especially if near to a drainage line directly feeding the dam) can facilitate algal growth in dam.
+Nutrients from areas intensively used by stock or from excessive fertiliser (especially if near to a drainage line directly feeding the dam) can facilitate algal growth in dam.

 Manage nutrient movement and use in the catchment.
-See Agriculture Note AG1399: Minimizing algal growth in farm dams
+See Minimising algal growth in farm dams.

 Inflow filter zone

-Small quantities of sediment and nutrients in catchment flows can be intercepted and utilized by a heavily vegetated filter zone immediately upstream of the dam.
+Small quantities of sediment and nutrients in catchment flows can be intercepted and utilised by a heavily vegetated filter zone immediately upstream of the dam.

 During dry seasons or after fires sediment traps can be built to minimise sediment, faeces and vegitation run into your dam.
 Watch the video Building a sediment fence on our managing dams page.